Fex-Development/Heliactyl-Pylex-theme/README.md

 # Released.
 The css files are stored in components/head.ejs.

+# Coming soon
+The server part is not completed yet edit server and create server are incomplete i will upload it today or tommorow!

 ## Installation
 1. Download this github repo
 2. Upload everything to the Heliactyl folder